 - Advocate for your rights as a resident living in a long-term care facility

-- Resolve concerns about your quality of life and quality of care received
+- Work to resolve concerns about your quality of life and quality of care received

 - Work with you, your family or friends, and facility staff to meet your needs